Karma is a law of the universe, and you can learn to cultivate positive Karmic returns if you follow some time-tested steps. You can do this!

 Learn How To Repair and Grow Good Karma

 1) Identify the roadblocks.
-Use the tools listed above and find out what you need to repair.
+Then, use the tools listed above and find out what you need to repair.
 Inner work like this is difficult.
 It isn’t fun, but it’s a necessary step if you want to restore and improve.

 2) Remove the harmful thought scripts and negative programming from the cultural narrative.
 Use the right mantra to soften or eliminate the Karmic effects.